moleculerjs/site/source/docs/moleculer-web.md

                 // Restrict the request method
                 "POST users": "users.create",

-                // The `name` comes from named param "GET greeter/:name": "test.greeter",
+                // The `name` comes from named param.
+                // You can access it with `ctx.params.name` in action "GET greeter/:name": "test.greeter",
             }
         }]